Photo Gallery

 A Classic Ski Tour for a Reason

-This iconic backcountry ski tour quickly became one that I'll revisit time and time again.
+This iconic backcountry ski tour quickly became a favourite that I'll revisit time and again.
 As you emerge from the trees you are greeted with stunning views of the Bow valley and the towering peaks looming over Sheol valley.
-I was definitely as enamored with the scenery as I was with the fantastic skiing.
+I was as enamored with the scenery as I was with the fantastic skiing.

-As it turned out, ski touring during a polar vortex is a great way to escape the freeze.
-Wait...what?
-Why would you even want to go outside when it's -30C?
-When it's so cold your nostrils stick to itself while breathing?
-Unexpectedly, after the first 20 minutes of numbness it only gets warmer the higher up you go.
-The bluebird conditions that come with polar vortexes (vortices?) and temperature inversions meant a comfortable -10C when we reached the bowl.
+As it turned out, ski touring during a polar vortex was a great way to escape the freeze.
+Nervously following the weather forecast for the week, I was mildly tempted to cancel the trip.
+Unexpectedly, after the first 20 minutes of numbness it only got warmer the higher up we climbed.
+Despite a frigid -30C start at the trailhead, the bluebird temperature inversion yielded a comfortable -10C when we reached the bowl.

 Backcountry skiier ski touring surprise pass with mount whitehorn and richardson ridge in the background